sustainers/sustainers.github.io/working-groups/governance-guidance.md

 **Status**: Active<br>
 **Bottom liner**: [Javier Cánovas](https://twitter.com/jlcanovas) and [Greg Bloom](mailto:bloom@gregbloom.org)<br>
 **How to get involved**: Get in touch with Javi or Greg

 ## Purpose

-To create resources to facilitate the elicitation of governance models in Open Source projects.
+To create resources to facilitate creating of governance models in Open Source projects.

 ## Goals